Venezuela attracts thousands of tourists every year. Why?

 Why buy trip cancellation insurance for Venezuela?

-Political instability, crime, natural hazards, and other unforeseen situations can lead to your trip to Venezuela being cancelled.
+Political instability, crime, natural hazards, and other unforeseen situations can lead to your trip to Venezuela being canceled.
 You might also have to cancel the trip from your end for your own reasons like health or work-related issues.
-It is best to buy travel insurance to cover the costs if your trip gets cancelled; your policy’s certificate wording offers a list of valid reasons for trip cancellation that will allow the benefits to come into effect.
+It is best to buy travel insurance to cover the costs if your trip gets canceled; your policy’s certificate wording offers a list of valid reasons for trip cancellation that will allow the benefits to come into effect.

 What all is covered under trip cancellation insurance for Venezuela?